tloimu/ya-hotas-throttle/README.md

 # Parts List

-On top of the 3D printable components:
+On top of the 3D printable components, you need

+ - 2 x linear motion rods 8mm x 168mm (get one longer and cut in two)
+ - 2 x linear bearings 8x15x45 (e.g. LM8LUU)
  - 1 x Teensy LC (or another Arduino board with enough pins)
  - 2 x 10kohm LIN pot (Bourns BI P160 with center detent e.g. KNOC-model)
- - 1 x 100mm travel 10kohm lin slide pot (Bourns PS100 B 10K 0E)
+ - 1 x 100mm travel 10kohm LIN slide pot (Bourns PS100 B 10K 0E)
  - 1 x multidirectional switch 8 dir + press (Alps 688RKJXL 100401V)
  - 5 x switches (a tact switch with pins fitting the circuit board listed)
  - 1 x slide switch (any generic model you can fit the case)
+ - some generic circuit board (0.1" / 2.54mm pin pitch)
+ - N x screws (2.5mm and 3mm) for plastic - for case cover, handle thumb section and internal parts
- - 2 x linear motion rods 8mm x 168mm (get one longer and cut in two)
+ - 2 x screws 3mm for attaching the rods from one of their ends to the case
- - 2 x linear bearings 8x15x45 (e.g. LM8LUU)
+ - 2 x screws 2mm for attaching the slide potentiometer
  - 6 x zip ties for attaching the bearings and do cable management, small ones will do
- - 1 x joystick case (Saitek X45 stick part - or print it yourself)
+ - wires
  - 1 x RGB LED (WS2812 compatible)
  - 1 x 9.5mm steel ball
  - 1 x steel spring of e.g. 4.5x22mm (one from a regular ball point pen will work well)
- - some generic circuit board (0.1" / 2.54mm pin pitch)
- - wires
- - N x screws (2.5mm and 3mm) for plastic
- - 2 x screws 3mm for attaching the rods from one of their ends to the case

 The Teensy LC can quite easily be replaced with any Arduino compatible device with USB connectivity and enough pins.
 With more coding effort any USB capable micro controller that fits the case could also do.